 What is EBC building that is about a vision for the communities that you want to have?

 I’d like to lift up two examples: Night Out for Safety and Liberation and Restore Oakland.

 Too often, conversations about public safety revolve around punishment and fear.
 Safety is about more than that—it’s about having a living wage job, healthy food, and being able to afford childcare, healthcare, and housing.
 That’s why we partner with allies across the country to host Night Out for Safety and Liberation, when people come together to redefine what #SafetyIs: dignity, opportunity, and power in our communities.

 Restore Oakland is a joint initiative between the Ella Baker Center and Restaurant Opportunities Centers United.
 It will be a community advocacy and training center that will empower Bay Area community members to transform our economic and justice systems and make a safe and secure future possible for themselves and for their families.

-Don't give up if you don't see change right away.
+Don’t give up if you don’t see change right away.
 Good organizing takes time.
-The Ella Baker Center helped lead a campaign to close five out of eight youth prisons in California, without diminishing public safety.
-The campaign took nearly a decade, yet the investment was worth it.
+The Ella Baker Center helped lead a campaign to close 5 of 8 CA youth prisons, without diminishing public safety.
+In fact, I think young people are better off as a result.
+The campaign took nearly a decade.
+Yet the investment was worth it.
 Longterm victories like these tend to have outsized impact because they shift the boundaries of the possible.